werkt/bazel-buildfarm-wiki/Execution-Properties.md

 ### `min-cores`
 **description:** the minimum number of cores needed by an action.
-Should be set to >= 1
+Should be set to >= 1 Workers and queues can be configured to behave differently based on this property.

 ### `max-cores`
 **description:** the maximum number of cores needed by an action.
 Buildfarm will enforce a max.
+Workers and queues can be configured to behave differently based on this property.

 ### `choose-queue`
 **description:** place the action directly on the chosen queue (queue name must be known based on buildfarm configuration).